Client Security

 By default, the set of permissions defined in the leader member of a cluster is distributed to the newly joining members, overriding their own permission configurations, if any.
 However, you can configure a new member to be joined, so that it keeps its own set of permissions and even send these to the existing members in the cluster.
 This can be done dynamically, without needing to restart the cluster, using either one of the following configuration options:

-• the on-join-operation configuration attribute
+configuration attribute -

 The following are the examples for both approaches on how to use them: